Lonnie Mack: "Memphis" and "Wham!"

-On March 12, 1963, at the end of a recording session backing up The Charmaines, Mack was offered the remaining twenty minutes of studio-rental time.
+On March 12, 1963, at the end of a recording session backing the Charmaines, Mack was offered the remaining twenty minutes of studio-rental time.
 He recorded an energetic instrumental take-off on Chuck Berry's "Memphis, Tennessee".
-He had improvised it a few years earlier, when his keyboardist, Denzil "Dumpy" Rice, who normally sang and played the Berry tune, was absent for a performance.
-Mack didn't know the lyrics, but when the audience called for the tune, he improvised a highly embellished electric guitar instrumental based on the tune.
-He kept it as part of his live act, calling it simply "Memphis".
+He had improvised it a few years earlier, when his keyboardist, Denzil "Dumpy" Rice, who normally sang and played the Berry tune, missed a performance.
+Mack didn't know the tune's lyrics, but when the audience called for it, he improvised a highly embellished electric guitar instrumental grounded in Berry's melody.
+He made the instrumental a regular feature of his live act, calling it simply "Memphis".

-As recorded in 1963, "Memphis" featured a brisk melodic blues solo within a rockabilly/Memphis Soul framework, augmented by a rock drum-beat.
-It represented a significant advance in rock guitar virtuosity, beyond both the prevailing chords-and-riffs standard of Chuck Berry and the "inherently simple" melodic soloing standard of such early rock guitarists as Link Wray and Duane Eddy.
+As recorded in 1963, "Memphis" featured a brisk melodic blues solo within a rockabilly/Memphis soul framework, augmented by a rock drum-beat.
+It represented a significant advance in rock guitar virtuosity, beyond both the prevailing chords-and-riffs standard of Chuck Berry and the "inherently simple" melodic solos of earlier rock guitar icons, e.g., Link Wray, Duane Eddy and Hank Marvin.

 Mack recalled that, upon recording the tune, "It didn't mean a thing to me.
 I left to go on the road.
 We hit every roadhouse between Cincinnati and Miami, but we didn't have time to listen to the radio, so I didn't know what was going on [until] we were backing Chubby Checker one night.
 [T]he disc jockey came runnin' up to me, saying, 'You got the No. 1 record on our station!'"
-By late June, Memphis had risen to No. 4 on Billboard's R&B chart and No. 5 on Billboard's pop chart.
+By late June, "Memphis" had risen to No. 4 on Billboard's R&B chart and No. 5 on Billboard's pop chart.
 According to The Book of Golden Discs, it sold over one million copies.
 The popularity of "Memphis" led to bookings at larger venues, at least one tour in the UK, and performances with Chuck Berry.

 Still in 1963, Mack released "Wham!", a gospel-esque guitar rave-up.
 It reached No. 24 on Billboard's Pop chart in September.
-Although Memphis was the bigger hit, many associate the faster-paced Wham! (and the lesser-known, but still faster Chicken-Pickin from 1964) with the guitar style he pioneered.
+Although "Memphis" was the bigger hit, many associate the faster-paced "Wham!" (and the lesser-known, but still faster "Chicken-Pickin" from 1964) with the guitar style he pioneered.
 From Legends of Rock Guitar:

 Mack's early guitar recordings remain closely identified with the dawn of virtuoso blues-rock guitar.
 Music critic Bill Millar: "The term ‘influential’ is applied to almost anyone these days but there's still a case for saying that the massively popular blues-rock guitar genre can be traced way back to the strength, power and emotional passion of Lonnie Mack."